swork/1w-test/src/board_operation.md

 # Operation

-The four rightmost pins on the header carry Vcc, GND, the 1W bus and (optionally) a control line for 1W's strong pullup FET, more on this below.
+The four rightmost pins on the header carry Vcc, GND, the 1W bus and (optionally) a control line for 1W's strong pullup FET, more on this later.
 The remaining 36 pins jumper individual devices to the 1Wire bus - each back-row pin connects to its nearest column of interconnected through-hole points, and the front-row pins all connect to the 1W bus connection pin.
 If I were building a